anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 >
 > When the Principal Service Lectionary is used at a service other than Holy Communion, the Gospel reading need not always be chosen.

-In addition, when the first reading is from Acts, it must be included as one of the readings.
+In addition, on Sundays between Easter Day and Pentecost (and on Ascension Day, and on certain Festivals), the reading from Acts must be included.

 Note that in _Common Worship_ Holy Communion (Order One or Two), 'Either one or two readings from Scripture precede the Gospel reading', and 'The psalm or canticle follows the first reading'.
 As the psalm or canticle is usually related to the Old Testament reading, this makes a lot of sense when that reading is used; it makes less sense when the Old Testament reading is omitted, because the psalm or canticle is often unrelated to the New Testament reading.